kevingyori/arpoon-macos/README.md

 # Arpoon for macOS

+Built in an evening and a morning with Codex after watching [Theo talk about his own window manager setup](https://www.youtube.com/watch?v=EUE8N6mqtGg) and realizing I didn’t actually want a window manager.

+I’d already done the usual tour: Amethyst, yabai, AeroSpace, and i3 on Linux.
+They’re all good tools.
+But after enough time with them, I had to admit something obvious: I never really took advantage of the tiling part.

+I didn’t want automatic layouts.
+I didn’t care about packing every window into a neat grid.
+I didn’t need workspaces to model my life.

+What I wanted was much simpler:

+* bind a key to the thing I’m using right now
+* jump back to it instantly
+* keep a small working set of apps and windows close at hand
+* optimize for **focus**, not layout

+That’s basically [ThePrimeagen's Harpoon](https://github.com/ThePrimeagen/harpoon), but for macOS apps and windows.

+## What it is

-Arpoon is a native macOS utility designed for dynamically binding live applications or specific windows to shortcuts, allowing you to jump back to them instantly.
+Arpoon is a small native macOS utility for binding live apps or windows to shortcuts so you can jump back to them instantly.

-Inspired by [ThePrimeagen's Harpoon](https://github.com/ThePrimeagen/harpoon) for text editors, this tool adapts the philosophy of "fast recall for a small working set" to the macOS desktop environment.
-It's essentially Arpoon, but for your macOS apps and windows.

-## What It Is

-Arpoon is a focus-and-recall tool optimized for speed and minimal mental overhead.
+It is a **focus-and-recall tool**.

+You can use it to:

-- **Quickly bind** a specific running app or window to a shortcut.
+* bind a running app or specific window to a shortcut
-- **Instantly focus** it again with a single keystroke.
-- **Treat windows as working targets**, rather than clutter to be managed.
-- **Standalone macOS utility**, operating independently and natively.
+* jump back to it with one keystroke
+* keep a compact working set of live targets
+* treat windows as things you return to, not things you constantly rearrange

+It works with normal macOS windowing.
+It does not try to replace your desktop with a new philosophy.

+## Why

+A lot of window managers assume the main problem is arranging windows.

+For me, it wasn’t.

+My problem was usually: **I have a few things I care about right now.
+How do I get back to them instantly without thinking?**

+I don’t mind overlapping windows.
+I don’t mind floating windows.
+I don’t need my desktop to look like a perfect demo screenshot.

+What I care about is:

-- **Optimized for focus and z-index**, prioritizing bringing the right window to the front over rearranging your screen.
+* bringing the right thing to the front
+* doing it fast
+* not having to mentally track where it lives

-## What It Is Not
+## What it is not

 Arpoon is **not** a full window manager.

+It is not:

-- Not a tiling manager (like Amethyst or Yabai).
+* a tiling manager like Amethyst, yabai, or AeroSpace
-- Not an auto-layout engine.
+* an auto-layout engine
-- Not a workspace/virtual desktop system.
+* a workspace or virtual desktop system
-- Not a tool to prevent overlapping windows.

-Window overlap is expected and acceptable.
-The primary goal is getting the exact window or app you need to the front as quickly and predictably as possible.
+* a tool for preventing overlap
+* a system for micromanaging window geometry

+If you want perfect tiling, this is the wrong tool.

+If you want **this window is mine, and I want it on a key**, this is the right tool.

-## Features & Default Shortcuts
+## Features

-Arpoon supports two primary routing schemes: **Static Slots** and **Dynamic Windows**, along with directional focus.
+### Dynamic hotkeys

+Assign hotkeys to specific targets on the fly.

+* **Add dynamic hotkey:** `Alt + A`

-### 1. Static Slots (Default)
+### Static slots

-Bind a specific window to a numbered slot and recall it instantly.
+Bind a specific window to a numbered slot and jump back to it instantly.

-- **Bind to Slot 1-9:** `Cmd + Shift + 1-9`
+* **Bind to slot 1–9:** `Cmd + Shift + 1–9`
-- **Jump to Slot 1-9:** `Cmd + 1-9`
+* **Jump to slot 1–9:** `Cmd + 1–9`

-### 2. Dynamic Hotkeys
-Assign on-the-fly hotkeys to specific targets without relying on predefined slots.

-- **Add Dynamic Hotkey:** `Cmd + Shift + 0`

-### 3. Directional Focus
+### Directional focus

+I included this because I didn’t want a second app for something this simple.

-Quickly jump between visible applications on your screen based on their spatial arrangement.
+Jump between visible applications based on where they are on screen.

-- **Focus App Left:** `Cmd + Option + Left Arrow`
-- **Focus App Right:** `Cmd + Option + Right Arrow`
-- **Focus App Up:** `Cmd + Option + Up Arrow`
-- **Focus App Down:** `Cmd + Option + Down Arrow`

-### 4. HUD (Heads-Up Display)
-View your current bindings and active working set at a glance.

-- **Show HUD:** `Cmd + 0`
-- *(Optional)* Show HUD by holding the `Option` key (configurable in settings).
+* **Focus app left:** `Alt + H`
+* **Focus app right:** `Alt + L`
+* **Focus app up:** `Alt + K`
+* **Focus app down:** `Alt + J`

-## Development
+## Install

-Build and install the development version of the app using the provided script:

 ```bash
 ./scripts/install-dev.sh
 ```

-This script will build `Arpoon.app`, install it directly into `/Applications/Arpoon.app`, and automatically launch it.
+This will:

+* build `Arpoon.app`
+* install it to `/Applications/Arpoon.app`
+* launch it automatically

+## Roadmap

+A proper README should probably get:

+* screenshots or a short demo GIF
+* install instructions beyond the dev script
+* permissions/setup notes
+* a short section on how target binding works
+* known limitations